raul-izquierdo/english/sources/@Repasar/Things to Repeat.md

 desmontar = take apart
     ?
 Desmontó la máquina para arreglarla : `He took apart the machine to fix it` ?
 Desmontó el puzzle para ver cómo estaba hecho : `She took apart the puzzle to see how it was made`

+## When Doing Activities

+Translate:
+    ?
+Miraré/averiguaré cuál es el problema e intentaré solucionarlo.
+Después, llevaré a cabo el paso final : `I'll figure out what the problem is and I'll try to sort it out.
+After that, I'll carry out the final step`

+hasta que alguien haga algo
+    = until someone takes action
+    ?
+Hasta que alguien tome medidas, nada cambiará : `Until someone takes action, nothing will change`

+mucho que hacer = plenty to do
+    ?
+Tengo mucho que hacer en el trabajo : `I have plenty to do at work`

+## When Doing Activities

+hazlo de manera que quede así = do it so that it looks like this

+dividirlo en partes = break it down
+    ?
+Necesito dividirlo en partes más pequeñas : `I need to break it down into smaller pieces`

+ocurrirse algo = come up with something

+poner en riesgo = put **at** risk

+Asumir un riesgo = take a risk

+Una utilidad que tiene ... = One use of ...

+recurrir a = turn to
+    ?
+Cuando tengo un problema, recurro a internet : `When I have a problem, I turn to the internet`

+agradecería alguna sugerencia
+    = I would appreciate any suggestions for

+la trampa/el truco
+    = the trap (más general: dispositivo, plan)
+    = the catch (inconveniente oculto - el truco)
+    ?
+El trabajo parece perfecto, pero ¿cuál es la trampa? : `This job sounds perfect, but what's the catch?`

+encontrar/meterse en problemas
+    = run into (encontrarse - informal)
+    = get **into** (meterse - informal)
+    = encounter (f)

+estoy intrigado de por qué no funcionó = `I’m intrigued **as** to why it didn’t work`

+dificultar
+    !
+Bastanten intercambiables
+    = hinder (dificultar el progreso de algo - más general) = hamper (dificultar el movimiento físico o figurado - estorbar algo) ?
+La falta de recursos puede dificultar el desarrollo de nuevos proyectos : `Lack of resources can hinder the development of new projects`
+    ?
+La lluvia dificultó nuestros planes de picnic : `The rain hampered our plans for a picnic` ?
+El tráfico dificultó mi llegada : `The traffic hampered my arrival`

+solucionar, arreglar (situación) = sort out

+finalizar algo (lo acaba alguien)
+    = finish (de forma adecuada)
+    = bring to an end (más formal)
+    = put an end to (parar algo problemático)

+algo acaba (acaba solo)
+    = end (acabó por si mismo)
+    = came to an end (con más emoción que _end_)

+fue bien\mal = it went well/badly

+cumplir con los plazos = meet deadlines
+    ?
+Necesitamos cumplir con los plazos : `We need to meet the deadlines`

+resultó, acabó siendo
+    = turn out TO <base> (cierta sorpresa)
+    = ended up being <ing> (no indica expectativas)

+para mantenerse en forma = to stay fit
+    ?
+Voy al gimnasio para mantenerme en forma : `I go to the gym to stay fit`